openrndr/orx/orx-jvm/orx-video-profiles/README.md

 }
 ```

-Later use `gifsicle` or similar to further reduce file size.
+Then use `gifsicle` or a similar tool to reduce the gif file size.
 For example:

 ```
 $ gifsicle --loop --delay=4 --colors 16 --optimize=2 heavy.gif >lessheavy.gif